Being Present Is a Skill (And I’m Still Learning)

 We live in a time where distraction isn’t a failure — it’s the baseline.

-I’ve written before about Sitting in Silence and Doing Nothing, and this connects directly to that idea.
-Silence isn’t empty — it’s where attention can finally settle.
+I’ve learned that silence isn’t empty it’s where attention can finally settle.

 The hard part is letting it.